 March 11th – Wednesday – Day 7: Chand Baori/Harshad Mata Temple/Jaipur

-After breakfast we depart for Jaipur, stopping en route for lunch, we will drive to a village known as Abhanari to see the world famous step well known as Chand Baori.
-This well consists of 3,500 narrow steps and over 13 stories; it extends approximately 100 feet into the ground, making it the deepest and largest step well in India.
+After breakfast, we depart for Jaipur, en route stopping for lunch and later driving to a village known as Abhanari to see Chand Baori, the world famous stepwell.
+This is the deepest and largest stepwell in India, with 3,500 narrow steps and over 13 stories, extending approximately 100 feet into the ground.

-Here in Abhanari, we will also see and experience a wonderful Hindu Temple known as Harshad Mata Temple, or the Temple of Joy and Happiness.
+Here, we will also see and experience Harshad Mata Temple or the Temple of Joy and Happiness, a wonderful Hindu Temple.

-Later, we'll walk around in the village to see the rural life of India, and then we'll continue on our journey to Jaipur.
+Later we'll walk around the village to see the rural life of India, then continue on to Jaipur.

 Check in to our hotel, followed by free time.